These Are Our Favorite Tea Flavors!

-While coffee is an acidic drink, green tea is actually alkaline which is not only good for your body but also for your teeth.
-In addition, green tea contains lots of antioxidants that help fight free radicals.
+While coffee is an acidic drink, green tea is actually alkaline which is good for your teeth.
+In addition, green tea contains lots of antioxidants that can help fight free radicals.
 Don’t expect it to be any form of “miracle drink” but consuming green tea regularly is a healthy choice.
 It’s also a great gift for tea drinkers if you need something special/fancy to give to your tea enthusiast.

 A plate full of dry rooibos ready to steep. // Photo: Unsplash

 Next to green tea, rooibos tea is probably Lisa’s other favorite tea flavor.
 And not all rooibos teas are the same – there are so many different flavors within that.
 We really like rooibos tea with a vanilla flavor.
 The good thing is that it doesn’t contain any caffeine which makes it the perfect choice for the evening.

 Rooibos tea contains lots of antioxidants which can be beneficial for your body.
 However, overall we like to drink it for its tasty flavor and not for its health benefits.
 If you feel like it, you could also try to make your own homemade rooibos tea latte by frothing milk and adding it to your tea.